NOTE: Originally posted on April 1, 2010, this analysis is now updated yearly to show the latest accurate numbers.

 One of my first SI issues was the 1987 baseball preview issue, with Cory Snyder and the Indians on the cover.
 The Indians, of course, went 61-101 that year.

 And that got my mind racing.
 How accurate has the magazine been in its choices for the annual baseball preview?
-We all know about the cover jinx, but does the jinx hold up through an entire season as well as it seems to on a more short-term basis, from week to week?
+We all know about the cover jinx, but does the jinx hold up through an entire season as well as it seems to on a more short-term, week-to-week basis?
 It didn’t take me too long to whip up a spreadsheet, scroll through SI’s covers gallery to find each preview and plug in the numbers, with the help of Baseball-Reference.

 Jump to ...